Corionis/CorionisServiceManager.NET/docs/Downloads.md

 show_blog: false
 ---
 # Downloads
-Get it here.

-## General
-Corionis Service Manager .NET (CSM) is distributed with a Windows installer that includes an optional updater.

 ### Supported Platforms
 CSM has been tested on all Windows operating systems from Windows 7 to Windows Server 2016.